 By Jeff Murphy, February 5, 2020

-WARRENSBURG, MO – Following ratification by its board of directors, the Association to Advance Collegiate Schools of Business (AACSB) recently announced the extension of accreditation for the University of Central Missouri’s business and accounting programs for the next five years.
+WARRENSBURG, MO – Following ratification by its board of directors, the American Association of Collegiate Schools of Business International (AACSB) recently announced the extension of accreditation for the University of Central Missouri’s business and accounting programs for the next five years.

 The announcement confirms the global quality and distinction of these UCM programs.
 It came as AACSB released the names of 48 schools that are receiving extended accreditation in business, one with an extended accreditation in accounting only, and seven – including UCM - with both business and accounting accreditation.

 Obtaining AACSB accreditation helps students to know that a school meets the highest standards in business and accounting education.
 AACSB has devoted more than 100 years to accrediting such programs, which today include only 5 percent of the world’s schools of business degrees at the bachelor’s level or higher.

 “The extension of our business and accounting accreditation is validation of the high-quality academic programs offered by the University of Central Missouri,” said Jose Mercado, dean of the Harmon College of Business and Professional Studies.
 “Our talented School of Business Administration (SoBA) faculty and staff have worked hard to make sure students receive the best hands-on, real-world learning experiences that will prepare them for meaningful roles in their professional careers.
 Congratulations to the SoBA faculty, staff, students, alumni, and advisory board members on this outstanding recognition.”

 Mercado said UCM was initially accredited in business by AACSB in 1995.
 Its accounting program was accredited in 1999.

 According to AACSB, 862 institutions across 56 countries and territories are accredited by the association.
 Some 189 institutions have earned supplemental AACSB accreditation for their accounting programs.